groupultra/sdk-public/docs/source/module_moobius.utils.rst

 ---------------------------------------------------------------------------------------------------------------------
 enhanced_json_save(filename, data, typemark_dataclasses, indent)

 Saves the JSON to the disk and/or a string.
   Parameters:
     filename: The filename or file object to save to.
 None if not saving to any file.
-    data: The What needs to be saved.
-Can be a nested datastructure even with embedded dataclasses. typemark_dataclasses=True: The Save dataclasses as special dicts so that on enhanced_json_load load they are converted back into dataclasses. indent=2: The indent to display the text at.
+    data: What needs to be saved.
+Can be a nested datastructure even with embedded dataclasses. typemark_dataclasses=True: Save dataclasses as special dicts so that on enhanced_json_load load they are converted back into dataclasses. indent=2: The indent to display the text at.
   Returns:
     The data as a JSON string.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.utils.summarize_html: